SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ## ⚡️ Quickstart (PWA Kit)

-To integrate this library with your PWA Kit application you can use the `CommerceApiProvider` directly, given that you use the `withReactQuery` higher order component to wrap your `AppConfig` component.
+To integrate this library with your PWA Kit application you can use the `CommerceApiProvider` directly assuming that you use the `withReactQuery` higher order component to wrap your `AppConfig` component.
 Below is a snippet of how this is accomplished.

 ```jsx
 // app/components/_app-config/index.jsx